 Check out a few of the many musical tribute acts that make Benidorm their home.
-Favourites include the Beatles Show, Adele, Elvis.
+Favorites include the Beatles Show, Adele, and Elvis.
 Check out the Beatles Show at the Marina Hotel.

 Places to Visit Near Benidorm

 There are several options to head out of Benidorm for day trips.
 There are some great places to go near Benidorm.
-Here’s a selection of our favourites.
-Be sure to organise a rental car before you head out and make the most of your time!
+Here’s a selection of our favorites.
+Be sure to organize a rental car before you head out and make the most of your time!

 Go to Guadalest

 This fabulous little mountain village can be accessed by private tour or public bus.
-It’s an hour away from Benidorm, houses picturesque views, more museums than you can shake a stick at, historic buildings and a plethora of cafes and restaurants.
+It’s an hour away from Benidorm, houses picturesque views, more museums than you can shake a stick at, historic buildings, and a plethora of cafes and restaurants.
 This is one of the easiest places to visit by bus from Benidorm.
 Read our article here on how to get to make a Guadalest day trip and make the most of your time there.
 You can also book your trip to Guadalest now!
 Guadalest is one of the best places to see near Benidorm.

 Visit the Valor Chocolate Factory

 Another one of the great things to do around Benidorm is to visit a Chocolate factory.
 The oldest chocolate factory in Spain is just a few kilometers south of Benidorm.
 Valor Chocolate has been making chocolate since 1881 and you can visit the factory, which is housed in a 19th-century country estate. >> Book your trip to the Valor Chocolate Factory now.

 The factory runs free 45 minutes tours throughout the day, they run at 10.00, 11.00, 16.00, 17.00, or 18.00 (it’s closed from 12.00 until 16.00).
 Try and visit during the week as weekends tend to be busier.